 Pastoral Care Phone Calls to Seniors

 A team of parish members willing to make phone calls to parishioners at their request, or the request of their family members, checking in at regular intervals, helping us learn about new needs that arise.

 Please let us know the name and contact information of your loved ones by completing this form to add them to our call list.

 Access a list of local resources for aging adults prepared by the Senior Pastoral Care Team.

-Bellarmine Community Care or Meal Train is a cohort of parishioners providing meals to fellow parishioners and friends of Bellarmine in need due to illness, childbirth, or other temporary circumstances.
+Bellarmine Meal Ministry is a cohort of parishioners providing meals to fellow parishioners and friends of Bellarmine in need due to illness, childbirth, or other temporary circumstances.
 From time to time, we provide food for a parish-related non-profit.
 Notification of a need is done entirely by email, and sign-ups occur through the website Meal Train.
 There are no expectations for how often or seldom you volunteer, and no meetings!

 For more information or to sign up, please email Amy Whitlatch.